-Sidenav menu item text hover color: the hover text color of the menu elements on the sidenav.
+Sidenav menu text hover color: the hover text color of the menu elements on the sidenav.

-Sidenav close button color: the color of the close button on top right menu of the sidenav.
+Sidenav close icon color: the color of the close button on top right menu of the sidenav.

 Footer background: bg color of the footer.